greedy-v/.github/profile/README.md

-Hello, We are Greedy Developers
+Hello ✋🏻, We are Greedy Developers